 The switch is a kind of rocker that alternates the direction the marble travels in.
-The switch is also attached to your playing surface using an adapter, so that it can rotate freely.
 See pages 9 and 13 for information on using the switch.

 Funnel

 This element lets you recapture marbles that you have really let fly.
 It consists of two parts that you will need to click together the first time you use it.
 The outlet of the funnel can be rotated freely so that it can move the marbles in different directions.
 The back of the funnel is secured to the playing surface with two nano-adhesive pads so that it can safely catch flying marbles.